 Exams and Tests

-A digital rectal exam is an examination of the lower rectum.
-The health care provider uses a gloved, lubricated finger to check for any abnormal fin...Read Article Now Book Mark Article
+A digital rectal exam is an exam of the lower rectum.
+The health care provider uses a gloved, lubricated finger to check for any abnormal findings....Read Article Now Book Mark Article

 Sigmoidoscopy is a procedure used to see inside the sigmoid colon and rectum.
 The sigmoid colon is the area of the large intestine nearest to the re...Read Article Now Book Mark Article

 A computed tomography (CT) scan is an imaging method that uses x-rays to create pictures of cross-sections of the body.
 Related tests include:Abdomin...Read Article Now Book Mark Article